tapfortap/Documentation/Unity.md

 ### Configuring Tap for Tap for Android
 A few additions need to be made to Unity's AndroidManifest.xml.
 If you do not have a custom manifest Unity recommends to create your own under the `Assets/Plugins/Android `folder ([Unity docs](http://docs.unity3d.com/Documentation/Manual/PluginsForAndroid.html)).
-Or you can edit the default manifest at `/Applications/Unity/Unity.app/Contents/PlaybackEngines/AndroidPlayer` for Mac OSX and `C:\Program Files\Unity\Editor\Data\PlaybackEngines\AndroidPlayer\AndroidManifest.xml` for Windows.
+Or you can edit the default manifest at:
+Mac OSX: `/Applications/Unity/Unity.app/Contents/PlaybackEngines/AndroidPlayer`
+Windows: `C:\Program Files\Unity\Editor\Data\PlaybackEngines\AndroidPlayer\AndroidManifest.xml`

-1. Add the following permissions to the AndroidManifest.xml `<uses-permission android:name="android.permission.INTERNET" />`
+1. Add the following permissions to the AndroidManifest.xml
+  `<uses-permission android:name="android.permission.INTERNET" />`
   `<uses-permission android:name="android.permission.READ_PHONE_STATE" />`
   `<uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />`
   `<uses-permission android:name="android.permission.ACCESS_WIFI_STATE" />`
   `<uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />`
-2. Include the TapForTap activity in the AndroidManifest.xml `<activity android:name="com.tapfortap.TapForTapActivity"/>`
+2. Include the TapForTap activity in the AndroidManifest.xml
+  `<activity android:name="com.tapfortap.TapForTapActivity"/>`
 3. Change the following line in the AndroidManifest.xml, setting the value to true.
-This makes it so that you can click on the banner ads (otherwise Unity swallows the click event) `<meta-data android:name="unityplayer.ForwardNativeEventsToDalvik" android:value="true" />`
+This makes it so that you can click on the banner ads (otherwise Unity swallows the click event)
+   `<meta-data android:name="unityplayer.ForwardNativeEventsToDalvik" android:value="true" />`

 Congratulations, you are done.
 You should now be able to call into the Tap for Tap library